-This section is meant to familiarize prospective examinees with how to answer DLPT5 Constructed-Response Test (CRT) questions.
-Sample Arabic Yemeni listening passages from ILR levels 1 through 2+ with their associated questions and sample expected answers are presented in Part 3.
+The purpose of this section is to familiarize prospective examinees with how to take the computer-based Cebuano DLPT5 constructed-response listening test.
+Test procedures and instructions for the listening test are provided.
+Sample listening passages in Cebuano from ILR levels 1 - 3 with their associated questions, sample expected answers and explanations for crediting are included in this familiarization guide.